-Peter Ketcham-Colwill is an Associate at Cohen Milstein and a member of the firm’s Public Client practice group.
-Mr. Ketcham-Colwill’s practice focuses on the representation of state Attorneys General and other public-sector clients in investigations and lawsuits involving false claims and fraudulent and deceptive trade practices.
+Peter Ketcham-Colwill is an associate at Cohen Milstein and a member of the Public Client practice.
+His practice focuses on the representation of state attorneys general and other public-sector clients in investigations and lawsuits involving false claims and fraudulent and deceptive trade practices.

 Prior to joining Cohen Milstein in 2018, Mr. Ketcham-Colwill practiced as a litigation associate at an international disputes and transactions law firm in Washington, D.C.
 Before that, he served as the Voter Protection Director for the Democratic Party of Virginia’s 2018 Coordinated Campaign.
 He also worked as a Regional Voter Protection Director for the Ohio Democratic Party’s 2016 Coordinated Campaign.

 Mr. Ketcham-Colwill is involved in the following high-profile litigation:

 - Grubhub and DoorDash Litigation: Representing the City of Chicago in its enforcement actions against Grubhub and DoorDash for violations of the City's consumer protection laws.
 These cases allege widespread deceptive and unfair business practices impacting local restaurants, consumers, and drivers.
 Click here to view the lawsuit filed against DoorDash; click here to view the lawsuit filed against Grubhub.